 Students who have received a degree in the past 5 years are: required to provide at least 1 academic reference from faculty at that institution and encouraged to provide at least 2 academic references.
 Students more than 5 years away from their most recent degree are encouraged to provide at least 1 academic reference.

-In effort to support our applicants during the CoVid-19 Pandemic, standardized test scores for applications to the 2021-2022 academic year are optional for all master’s degree programs.
-For doctoral programs please confirm requirements by checking the individual department page for detailed information on the application and/or department requirements.
-We will require evidence of quantitative and analytical ability.
+In effort to support our applicants during the CoVid-19 Pandemic, standardized test scores for applications to the 2022-2023 academic year are optional for all master’s degree programs.
+For other programs please confirm requirements by checking our website and individual department pages for detailed information on the application and/or department requirements.
+Applicants will need to present evidence of quantitative and analytical writing ability.
 To demonstrate this ability, candidates must complete all questions under the Quantitative & Analytical Assessment section within the application.
-You will find these questions in your application under the Program Materials section under the Questions tab.
+You will find these questions under the Program Materials section under the Questions tab.

 - GRE: have ETS send scores to SOPHAS using code 2159, HAMCAPS using code 0047